 Natural looking dentures – sometimes, the number of missing teeth or their position prevents the use of a bridge to replace them.
 We can make you natural looking dentures using special techniques and materials that look very realistic indeed, giving you confidence again.
 Dentures can be made of a plastic material (acrylic) or sometimes they have a metal substructure (chrome).

 Dental Implants – these are the ultimate tooth replacement.
 Where you have missing teeth, we are sometimes able to replace them using dental implants.
 An implant is a titanium “root” that is placed into the jaw, which can replace a single tooth or multiple teeth.
 They usually support either a crown or a bridge, or help retain problem dentures that move around or cause discomfort.
-Dr David Pagliero has rooms at Smile twice a week; he is a specialist oral surgeon who specialises in dental implants and oral surgery.
-Click Here for further info
+Dr David Pagliero is our resident implantologist and specialist oral surgeon, who has placed thousands of successful implants, from single teeth to whole arches of teeth.
+With the right planning, it is now even possible to have teeth replaced in a day in some cases.

-Relaxation & Sedation - For especially anxious patients we are pleased to offer
+Relaxation & Sedation - We have extensive experience in sedation for dental treatment, with a highly trained sedation team.
+For especially anxious patients or difficult procedures we are pleased to offer

 - inhalation sedation (happy air)